 While many parents may believe that Dyslexia relates to an individual’s struggle with reading, the issue of Dyslexia can impact a child’s full development.
-Dyslexia symptoms include confusion with letters, numbers, reading, math, writing, and other difficulties – all which can hinder a child’s academic progress.
+Dyslexia symptoms include confusion with letters, numbers, reading, math, writing, and other difficulties – all of which can hinder a child’s academic progress.

 Children coping with Dyslexia can face an array of adversities if their struggles are ignored.
 As studies demonstrate, students with Dyslexia who do not receive proper support may experience a decrease in self-esteem and a decline in positive behavior.